mutonic/Portfolio_Microverse/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project, don't hesitate to give it a star to support it
+If you liked this project, don't hesitate to give it a star to support it

 If you like this project...